laderast/nhanes_explore/lesson_plan.md

     1. Is number of sleep hours associated with physical activity?
 Consider using the categorized variable `SleepHrsNightCat`.
     1. What about levels of education?
     1. What about BMI?
 Is the association of BMI with physical activity dependent on which measure of activity you use -- `PhysActive` (yes/no) or `PhysActiveDaysAtLeast3`?
+    1. Are there other covariates you expect to be associated with physical activity?
+How do they relate to each other?
 6. Conclusions
     1. What are the strongest associations with your outcome of choice?
     2. Are any of the covariates associated with each other?